How to make Github magical

 More often than I should probably admit, I think about magic.

 Specifically, how our perception of what is "magic" has very little to do with what's actually magical.
-If we grew up in a world with magic wands, for example - if they were an everyday, ordinary thing - we'd probably view them the way we view remote controls.
-Take them for granted.
+If we grew up in a world with magic wands, for example - if they were an everyday, ordinary thing - we'd probably view them the way we view remote controls, and take them for granted.
 The expected rarely feels extraordinary.

 On the other hand, you read about groups of people living in remote places who are exposed to current technology in one fell swoop and process it as a deity, something supernatural.
 Which makes perfect sense: being able to fly across the world in a plane is undeniably magical.